Defra-Data-Science-Centre-of-Excellence/MS2_DataQuality/README.md

 - `manifest`
 - `data_dictionary` (although this folder will not affect the performance of the script)

 The actual dataset should sit within the `data` folder (if there are multiple files like shape files, the structure should be flat, all files within the data folder, with no further sub-directories)
+**Please note** - If there are two file types in the same dataset, first check that one does not compliment the other (i.e. is a schema for the larger file).
+If they are separate datasets in the same bundle, they should be separated into separate datasets with separate manifest files.

 The `manifest` folder should contain only the dataset's `manifest.json` (the file should always be named this).
 This file is important for the script to pick up information on the dataset relating to uses for modelling and should not be omitted.